betaluis/whatapp-chat/refNotes.md

 Create a file at the root directory called `firebase.js`.
 This is where all of the configuration for firebase will be done.

 1. You want create a new project at [Firebase.](https://firebase.google.com)
-    - Create the firesstore database
+    - Create the firestore database
     - Create the authentication which for this app we'll be signing in using Google.
     - Initialize the backend.